Dating Someone Who Drinks Too Much: Signs and How to Get Help

 - Financial difficulties.

-A notable proportion of violence, including intimate partner violence (IPV), is related to the problematic use of alcohol.7 Studies have shown that in cases of IPV, male partners were drinking alcohol in approximately 45% of cases, while women perpetrating IPV had been drinking in about 20% of cases.7 Research also suggests that IPV involving alcohol use leads to increased severity of injuries as well as the frequency of violence.7
+A notable proportion of violence, including intimate partner violence (IPV), is related to the problematic use of alcohol.7 Studies have shown that in cases of IPV, male partners were drinking alcohol in approximately 45% of cases, while women perpetrating IPV had been drinking in about 20% of cases.7 Research also suggests that intimate partner violence involving alcohol use leads to increased severity of injuries as well as the frequency of violence.7

 What to Do If You Are Dating Someone Who Drinks Too Much